Skip to main content

 content block

 Medicare is a federal health insurance program.
 Medicare pays a portion of hospital and other medical bills.
-It helps:

-• people 65 or older,
+• People 65 or older,

-• younger people with disabilities, and
+• Younger people with disabilities,

-Most doctors and medical providers participate in Medicare.
+Many doctors and medical providers participate in Medicare.

 There are 4 parts to Medicare: A, B, C, and D.